Tennis star accuses former deputy prime minister of China of sexual assault - ExBulletin

 Tennis star accuses former deputy prime minister of China of sexual assault

-Chinese authorities have crushed virtually all online discussions of sexual assault allegations against a former top government official, demonstrating how sensitive the ruling Communist Party is to such accusations.
+BEIJING (AP) Chinese authorities have quashed virtually all online discussions of sexual assault allegations allegedly leveled by a Chinese professional tennis star against a former top government official, demonstrating how sensitive the ruling Communist Party is to such accusations. .

-In a lengthy social media post that quickly disappeared, professional player Peng Shuai wrote that Zhang Gaoli, a former deputy prime minister and member of the party’s all-powerful Politburo Standing Committee, had forced her to have sex despite her repeated refusals after a game of tennis. between the two of them three years ago.
-Her post also stated that they had had sex once before, seven years ago, and that she had feelings for him after that.
+In a lengthy social media post that quickly disappeared, Peng Shuai wrote that Zhang Gaoli, a former deputy prime minister and member of the party’s all-powerful Politburo Standing Committee, had forced her to have sex despite repeated refusals after a three-game tennis match. year ago .
+Her post also said that they had sex once seven years ago and that she had feelings for him after that.

-A former top doubles player, Peng has won 23 tour-level doubles titles, including Grand Slam championships at Wimbledon in 2013 and the French Open in 2014.
+A former top doubles player, Peng has won 23 tour-level doubles titles, including Grand Slams at Wimbledon in 2013 and the French Open in 2014.

 The Associated Press was unable to verify the authenticity of her post, posted late Tuesday night by her verified account on Weibo, a leading Chinese social media platform.
 The post was removed shortly afterwards and a Weibo search for Pengs account now yields no results.
 Neither she nor Zhang were available for comment.

 The accusation is the first against a prominent government official since China’s #MeToo movement emerged in 2018 before being largely suppressed by authorities the same year.
-Previous allegations have been confined to the media, interest groups and academia.
+Previous allegations have been limited to the media, advocacy groups and academia.

-The Communist Party’s response illustrates its grip on public debate and its determination to curb social movements that it cannot control with certainty.
+The Communist Party’s response illustrates its determination to control public discourse and curb social movements that they can’t be sure will control.
 While social media is ubiquitous in China, it remains firmly under party control.

-Screenshots of the post are circulating on Twitter, which has been blocked in China, reviving the platform’s discussion of gender relations in China, where men dominate the top of politics and business.
+Screenshots of the post are circulating on Twitter, which has been blocked in China, reviving discussion on that platform about gender relations in China, where men dominate the top of politics and business.

-In the post attributed to her, Peng, 35, wrote that Zhang, now 75, and his wife had arranged to play tennis in Beijing about three years ago and that he later took her to a room in his house where the attack took place.
+In the post, Peng, 35, wrote that Zhang, now 75, and his wife had arranged to play tennis in Beijing about three years ago and that he later took her to a room in his house where the attack took place.

 I was so scared that afternoon, never thought this could happen, the post says.